Dalit couple fined Rs 2.5 lakh, denied entry into TN temple allegedly for inter-sect marriage

 “Paying fines for marrying outside caste is common in our village,” the man told News18.
 “Usually the amount is about Rs 5,000-10,000.
 However, for us it’s 2.5 lakhs.
 I was ready to pay Rs 25,000, but they didn’t take it.
 Now, I refuse to pay any fine.
 But the khap heads keep insisting on it.
 When I wanted to attend the village festival my wife and I were denied entry into temple.”

 Following this, Kanagaraj filed a complaint at the Thimampettai police station.
 During the investigation, the heads of the khap panchayat, Ellappan and Nagesh, agreed to lift the penalty.
-However, after the inquiry, they continued to demand that the couple pay the fine imposed on them.
+However, after the inquiry, they continued to demand that the couple pay the fine imposed on them, according to News18.

 Thirupathur district Superintendent of Police Vijayakumar said there was no pending complaint about the fine, and there was no financial transaction between the two groups.
 “There are complaints from both the groups about the subsequent quarrel during a temple rally,” the police officer told News18.
 “We have filed FIRs on both sides.
 Two months back, we remanded two people in a nearby village where similar fines were imposed.”
 Vijayakumar said they will act on a complaint, if it exists.